Art-Sells/Arells/Build-Notes.md

 - Exporting
 - (B) 0.00998 (decimals in Bitcoin format tel with no * or # (see Bitcoin Page))
 - Total exported wallet value: "$" = combines cVacts from input
-- You will lose "$": combines and displays Export Amount Inputs of the cVacts - cVatops = Losses, otherwise, display none.
+- You will lose "$": combines and displays Export Amount Inputs of the cdVatops if negative, otherwise, display none.
 - (CANCEL) -> Account Page,
 - (EXPORT) -> Modal
 - - Modal: